-STEP 5 - RECOGNISE REVENUE AS EACH PERFORMANCE OBLIGATION IS SATISFIED each performance obligation (determined in Step 4) is recognised (a) Customer simultaneously receives and as/when the performance obligation consumes all of the benefits is satisfied, either e.g. many recurring service contracts (such as cleaning services). · Over time, or
+(a) Customer simultaneously receives and consumes all of the benefits e.g. many recurring service contracts (such as cleaning services).

 If another entity would not need to substantially re-perform the work already performed by the entity in order to satisfy the performance obligation, the customer is considered to be simultaneously receiving and consuming benefits.